MrCode200/power_decos/.github/HOW_TO_USE_SPHINX.md

     # or
     > make html        # On Unix/macOS
     ```
    This command generates the HTML documentation in the docs/_build/html/ folder.
+Best to move it from docs/_build/html/ to docs/html/

    You can open index.html in your browser to view it.

-2. #### Open Website in Browser:
+3. #### Open Website in Browser:
     - Once created you can move the `html` folder outside of _build
     - To run the website in your local browser open the `html` file and run the `index.html`